 An image that shows how different grout colours can make the same tile appear so different!

 Prior to tile being installed, the area will need to be prepared for the tile setter.
 For wet area applications (showers) this includes proper waterproofing.
 Antifracture underlay should be used throughout floors, and the ultimate luxury is heating below the floor tile as well as on shower bench seats.
+Your contractor should take care of all this prep work for the tile installer.
 Install timelines vary greatly on the complexity of the installation.

 After installation is complete, you will need to care for your tile properly to ensure its longevity.
 Care and maintenance will depend on the type of tile you have and where it is located in your home.
 Overall, cleaning tiles is fairly easy and can be done with many household cleaners, but take extra caution when cleaning natural stone as they may react with these household cleaners.
 Always consult the care and maintenance recommendations according to the manufacturer.
 Tile should last for many years without needing to be replaced.

-We are reaching the final stop on our What to Expect Series, so we are doubling up this week to share our final session prior to the holiday season.
+We are reaching the final stop on our What to Expect Series.
 Our final session covers Styling and Installation Day.
-Keep an eye out for this post a little later this week!